Tutoshniy/dotaCoach-i18n/README.md

 ## i18n files

-There are currently 4 translation files:
+There are currently 4 relevant categories of files for translations:

-- i18n-languages.ts: List of supported languages
+- Supported languages: i18n-languages.ts
-- i18n-app.ts: Translation of the app
+- Dota Coach App: All files in folder ./app and in file i18n-app.ts
-- i18n-website.ts: Translation of the main website (https://dota-coach.com)
+- dotacoach.gg: All files in folder ./dotacoach.gg
-- i18n-faq.js: Translations of the FAQ webpage (https://dota-coach.github.io/faqs.html; this page is also opened when a users clicks on FAQ in the app)
+- Video Guide: i18n-video_guide.ts

 ## Dota 2 languages